TypeCellOS/TypeCell/packages/editor/public/_docs/Live coding tutorial.md

 );
 ```

-We have now stored the number of dry & wet food required (we exported variables `dryFoodToPrepare` and `wetFoodToPrepare`).
+We have now stored the number of dry & wet food required (we exported variables "dryFoodToPrepare" and "wetFoodToPrepare").
 We also visualize them nicely with a friendly message and emojis using React & JSX.
-See the default `export` at the end of the cell above.
+See the default "export" at the end of the cell above.

-<small>React?
+_React?
 JSX?
 What's this now?
 React is a Javascript framework that's used
 to create user interfaces.
 We won't go too in depth on it here, but you can
-check out the documentation at https://reactjs.org/docs/getting-started.html.
+check out the documentation at https://reactjs.org/docs/getting-started.html._

-JSX is part of React, and makes it easy to create type-safe HTML elements.
-In TypeCell, just `export` JSX elements to create user interfaces or visualize data in your notebook.</small>
+_JSX is part of React, and makes it easy to create type-safe HTML elements.
+In TypeCell, just "export" JSX elements to create user interfaces or visualize data in your notebook._

+### Input fields
 Next, we'll create some user input fields to indicate how much food we have prepared.
 The built-in TypeCell Input library makes this easy: